yanivnizan/knowledge-base/src/documents/docs/platforms/cocos2dx/Profile_GettingStarted.html.md

     $ git clone git@github.com:vedi/jansson.git external/jansson
     ```

 4. Implement your `CCProfileEventHandler` class in order to be notified about social-network-related events.
-Refer to the [Event Handling](/docs/soomla/storefront/EventHandling) section for more information.
+Refer to the [Event Handling](/docs/platforms/cocos2dx/Profile_Events) section for more information.

-5. Initialize `CCServiceManager` and `CCProfileService` with the class you just created, a `customSecret` and other params:
+5. Initialize `CCServiceManager` and `CCProfileService` with the class you just created, a `customSecret` and other params. **Custom Secret** is an encryption secret you provide that will be used to secure your data.
+Choose this secret wisely, you can't change it after you launch your game!

   ``` cpp
   __Dictionary *commonParams = __Dictionary::create();